Learn about actual and potential costs

 Do you offer discounts for returning customers?

-Does your company have a technical support line, and between what hours does it operate?
+Does your company have a technical support line?
+Between what hours does it operate?

 Does the installed hardware come with a warranty?